canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

   here but let's just pretend we're talking about some kind of experimental film!)

 All those will provide to the user a different way to offer the same film.
-In most cases, audiom video and text tracks are currently independent and can such be switched in a large number of combination to give a large number of different experience for what is effectively the same content.
+In most cases, audio, video and text tracks are currently independent and can thus be switched in a large number of combinations to give a large number of different experiences for what is effectively the same content.

 ## Listing the available tracks